In the battle between WordPress vs. HubSpot CMS, how can you know which one is the best choice for your business?

 4. Page Building

 One of the most important steps in creating your brand website is building the individual pages.
 These pages make up the overall structure of your site, and provide an interface to represent your products, services, and other business information.
 It is essentially that these pages are easy to navigate, comprehensible, and appealing to your target audience.
 It is very easy for an inexperienced web designer to get it wrong.
-Fortunately, both WordPress and HubSpot CMS offer tools designed to make the process as easy as possible.
+Fortunately, both WordPress and HubSpot CMS offer tools within the theme designed to make the process as easy as possible.

-WordPress offers by far the most scope when it comes to building web pages.
+WordPress themes offers by far the most scope when it comes to building web pages.
 As a highly extensible system, there are so many options for additional themes and plugins that allow you to create a website to your exact specifications.
 The default page builder within Wordpress (Gutenberg) is really not loved by the WP community, so you would be better off with one of the other popular ones, such as:

 - Beaver Builder